Get

 Training

 Training your Samoyed must be done in a safe and loving environment.
-This breed has a strong connection to humans, and you can teach it anything with the right approach.
-If you neglect your Samoyed’s needs by leaving it in confinement, they can become depressed and destructive.
+This breed has a strong connection to humans, and you can teach them anything with the right approach.
+If you neglect your Samoyed’s needs by leaving them in confinement, though, they can become depressed and destructive.
 When training them, stay loving while having a firm and strict approach.

 Samoyed